 Other Australian food regulatory agencies undertake regular monitoring activities that may inform FSANZ’s standards setting process.

-For example, the Department of Agriculture and Water Resources conducts the National Residue Survey (NRS).
+For example, the Department of Agriculture conducts the National Residue Survey (NRS).

 In this survey, food for export is tested for residues of agriculture and veterinary chemicals and environmental contaminants.